practicalli/spacemacs/docs/external-repl/show-repl-on-connect.md

 # Show REPL Buffer

-> #### Hint::Minimise use of REPL buffer
+!!!
+HINT "Minimise use of REPL buffer"
-> When developing code it is more effective to evaluate in the source code buffers.
+    When developing code it is more effective to evaluate in the source code buffers.

 Spacemacs does not automatically show the Clojure REPL buffer when connecting to a REPL (`cider-jack-in-clj`).